-Immerse yourself in the royal life!
+Immerse yourself in the grandeur and intrigue of royal life!

-This thematic route was created by journalists Gerda Butkuvienė, tourism communication specialist, and Ilona Skujaitė, author of the historical novel about Catherine Jagiellon "The Bride of War" (publishing house "Alma littera").
-The author of the visualization is Aistė Lapinskaitė.
-The route was created in cooperation with the Embassy of the Republic of Lithuania in the Kingdom of Sweden.
+This thematic route was developed by journalists Gerda Butkuvienė, a tourism communication specialist, and Ilona Skujaitė, author of the historical novel "The Bride of War" (published by Alma Littera).
+The visualization was created by Aistė Lapinskaitė.
+The route was developed in collaboration with the Embassy of the Republic of Lithuania in the Kingdom of Sweden.

 Royal Wawel Castle (Poland) – Palace of the Grand Dukes of Lithuania (Lithuania) – Kastelholmen Castle (Åland Islands) – Turku Castle (Finland) – Vaxholm Harbor (Sweden) – Gripsholm Castle (Sweden) – Strängnäs Cathedral (Sweden) – Svarstjö Castle (Sweden) – Eskilstuna (Sweden) – Vadstena Castle (Sweden) – Stockholm Royal Palace (Sweden) – Uppsala Cathedral (Sweden) – Stegeborg Castle (Sweden) – Drotningholm Palace (Sweden) – Kalmar Castle (Sweden) – Borgholm Castle (Öland Island, Sweden).